 Overall, Lucky Grandma is a wonderfully made film.
 It delivers a variety of genres and emotions such as comedy, drama, and many surprises when it comes to the film’s plot.
 The leading performance by actress Tsai Chin is a pleasure to see and she was entirely believable in this role.
 The film’s soundtrack matched perfectly, and the film’s plot is unlike anything I’ve witnessed in cinema before.
 I naturally had lots of fun with the film, and I hope many movie lovers will seek this film out upon its cinematic release in Australia.

-Lucky Grandma (2019) is Available in Cinemas from October 8th!
+Lucky Grandma (2019) is Available on DVD from February 3rd!